 Alternatives without side effects

-Any mention of dietary treatments and phytochemicals (plant constituents) will probably be absent, we expect, in the same way as they will no doubt be neglected in Memorial Sloane Kettering’s free lecture coming up shortly on Targeted Therapies for Breast Cancer: What Are They and How Do They Work?.
+Any mention of dietary treatments and phytochemicals (plant constituents) will probably be absent, we expect, in the same way as they will no doubt be neglected in Memorial Sloan Kettering’s free lecture coming up shortly on Targeted Therapies for Breast Cancer: What Are They and How Do They Work?.
 Last time we attended a MSK briefing on breast cancer, the topic was entirely omitted, and one of the specialists presenting, a woman, said that diet was not addressed in treatment with any regard to what phytochemicals might be especially relevant to breast cancer.

-Recent notable findings of interest in this regard include Resveratrol increases BRCA1 and BRAC2 mRNA expression in breast tumour cell lines Fustier et al Br J Cancer.
+Recent notable findings of interest in regard to breast cancer include Resveratrol increases BRCA1 and BRAC2 mRNA expression in breast tumour cell lines Fustier et al Br J Cancer.
 2003 Jul 7;89(1):168-72; BRCA1 and BRCA2 as molecular targets for phytochemicals indole-3-carbinol and genistein in breast and prostate cancer cells by Fan et al Br J Cancer.
 2006 Feb 13;94(3):407-26 ;and the latest one to emphasize synergy in phytochemical action, here on breast cancer cells, Simultaneous Inhibition of Cell-Cycle, Proliferation, Survival, Metastatic Pathways and Induction of Apoptosis in breast cancer cells by a phytochemical super-cocktail: genes that underpin its mode of action, by Ouhtit et al, J Cancer.
 2013 Nov 14;4(9):703-15. doi: 10.7150/jca.7235. eCollection 2013 .